Q. How long will the bankruptcy show on my credit report?

 Q. I need a copy of my bankruptcy petition.
 How long do you keep my paperwork?

 A. You were given a copy of your bankruptcy petition whenever you attended your Meeting of Creditors.
-If you need copies of your paperwork please contact our office..
+If you need copies of your paperwork, please contact the office.

-Q. Does Steidl and Steinberg handle any other types of law besides bankruptcy?
+Q. Do the Bankruptcy Attorneys at Steidl and Steinberg handle any other types of law besides bankruptcy?